 Placentia Municipal Code Section 23.81.020 regulates businesses based out of the home.
-Included within these regulations are requirements that no on-site sales occur, no non-resident of the premises is employed on-site, no direct outdoor storage occurs, and no increase in pedestrian or vehicular traffic occurs as a result of the business.
-If you are planning to have a business in your home, please contact the City of Placentia Planning Division to determine if your business activity is allowed in a residence.
+These regulations include requirements that no on-site sales occur, no non-resident of the premises is employed on-site, no direct outdoor storage occurs, and no increase in pedestrian or vehicular traffic occurs due to the business.
+If you plan to have a business in your home, please contact the City of Placentia Planning Division to determine if your business activity is allowed in a residence.
 Please review the Home Occupation requirements before contacting the City.

 City Business License and Permits

-All businesses operating in the City of Placentia are required to have an annual business license for each of its locations.
+All businesses operating in the City of Placentia must have an annual business license for each location.
 If you are opening a new business, buying an existing business, or transferring a business to your ownership, you must apply for a new business license under your name.
 Please visit the City's Business License webpage for more information by clicking here.

 Filing a Fictitious Name Statement

-A fictitious name or Doing Business As (DBA) is the name a business uses other than the owner's name, or in the case of a corporation, one that is different from that registered in the articles of incorporation.
-If you are using a fictitious name, the California Business & Professions Code requires that you file a fictitious name statement.
-It is also important to do this to enable the consumer to know who he/she is doing business with.
+A fictitious name or Doing Business As (DBA) is the name a business uses other than the owner's name or, in the case of a corporation, one that is different from that registered in the articles of incorporation.
+The California Business & Professions Code requires you to file a fictitious name statement if you use a fictitious name.
+It is also essential to do this to enable the consumer to know who they are doing business with.
 Filing will entitle you to initiate suits for the protection of the name.
-Most banks require you have proof of filing to open a business account using the fictitious name.
-A DBA must be filed with the Orange County Clerk/Recorder, followed with an advertisement in an Orange County newspaper that files public notices.
+Most banks require proof of filing to open a business account using a fictitious name.
+A DBA must be filed with the Orange County Clerk/Recorder, followed by an advertisement in an Orange County newspaper that files public notices.
 For more information, contact the Orange County Clerk/Recorder at (714) 834-2500 or visit their website.
 The Orange County Clerk/Recorder has a branch office in Fullerton at 201 N. Harbor Blvd.
 Office hours are 9:00 am to 4:00 pm, Monday - Friday.

-If your business involves the sale of tangible personal property either retail or wholesale, you are required to obtain a seller's permit from the State Board of Equalization (SBOE).
+If your business involves the sale of tangible personal property, either retail or wholesale, you must obtain a seller's permit from the State Board of Equalization (SBOE).
 As a seller, you must remit sales tax (collected from the consumer at the time of sale) to the SBOE.
 The SBOE will advise you of the time and manner in which taxes are to be reported and paid.
-Failure to register for a seller's permit and pay taxes in the manner prescribed may result in a fine or other penalty.
-For more information contact the California Department of Tax and Fee Administration at (800) 400-7115 or visit their website.
+Failure to register for a seller's permit and pay taxes as prescribed may result in a fine or other penalty.
+For more information, contact the California Department of Tax and Fee Administration at (800) 400-7115 or visit their website.

 Federal and State Employer Requirements

-All businesses that have employees are required to obtain a federal employer identification number (FEIN) from the U.S. Internal Revenue Service.
-This is required for the purposes of withholding payment of employee taxes.
-For more information, please contact the Internal Revenue Service at (800) 829-1040 or visit their website.
+All businesses with employees must obtain a federal employer identification number (FEIN) from the U.S. Internal Revenue Service.
+This is required for the number used to withhold.
+For more information, please contact the Internal Revenue Service at (800) 829-1040 or their website.

-As an employer, you may also be required to file with the State of California Employer Development Department.
-This is for the purpose of withholding employee tax, as well as for meeting unemployment insurance requirements.
+As an employer, you may also be required to file with the State of California Employer Development Department to withhold employee taxes and meet unemployment insurance requirements.
 For more information, please contact the Employment Development Department at (888) 745-3886 or (916) 653-0707 or visit their website.

 Alcoholic Beverage License

-If your business is going to sell any type of alcoholic beverages you must first obtain an Alcoholic Business License from the California Department of Alcoholic Beverage Control.
-For more information call (714) 558-4101 or visit their website.
+If your business is going to sell any alcoholic beverages, you must first obtain an Alcoholic Business License from the California Department of Alcoholic Beverage Control.
+For more information, call (714) 558-4101 or visit their website.

 Alarm System Permit

-If you have an alarm in your home or business, you are required to have a valid Alarm User's Permit.
+If you have an alarm in your home or business, you must have a valid Alarm User's Permit.
 Please click here to apply for an alarm permit.

-If you will be remodeling the structure you plan to occupy, building permits may be required for the work.
-In addition, a permit is required for signs and banners.
+Building permits may be required if you remodel the structure you plan to occupy.
+A permit is also required for signs and banners.
 For further information, contact the Development Services Department at (714) 993-8268.

 Comprehensive User Fee Schedule

-The City of Placentia is responsible for providing a variety of services to its citizens.
-Services that support the general public, such as public safety services, are supported by tax and other non-fee revenues, while services that are more elective in nature and have specific individual beneficiaries are typically supported by user fee charges.
+The City of Placentia is responsible for providing various services to its citizens.
+Services that support the general public, such as public safety services, are funded by tax and other non-fee revenues.
+In contrast, user fee charges typically support services that are more elective and have specific individual beneficiaries.
 To view the City's Comprehensive User Fee Schedule, please click here.